-Don’t feel restricted by the size of the room, either, as wallpaper isn’t just for large open spaces.
-The right paper can really bring smaller rooms to life.
+Don’t feel restricted by the size of the room, either, as wallpaper ideas are not just for large open-plan spaces.
+The right paper can help to bring smaller rooms to life.

 Although papering can look fantastic it can be expensive, and not the sort of task you want to get wrong.
-We've spoken to Alex Whitecroft, Head of Design at I Want Wallpaper, to gain his top tips for what to consider when using wallpaper in your home.
+We've spoken to Alex Whitecroft, Head of Design at I Want Wallpaper, to gain the top tips to consider when using wallpaper in our homes.

 1. Buy before you try